public-transport/infrastructure/kubernetes/readme.md

 - `apps` contains all app-specific resources (except secrets)
 - `secrets` contains secrets encrypted with the public key in `secrets/.sops.pub.asc`
 - `infrastructure` contains underlying components required by most/all apps, such as tls certificate issuing or log collection
-- `cluster` is the "entrypoint" for our cluster, all required resources are imported/referenced here from the other directories listed above.
-Think of everything in `cluster` as the cluster's `package.json`, just split up into different files :smile:
+- `clusters/tilia` is the "entrypoint" for our cluster, all required resources are imported/referenced here from the other directories listed above.
+Think of everything in `clusters/tilia` as the cluster's `package.json`, just split up into different files :smile: We could - in theory - also define other clusters besides `tilia` in the `clusters` directory, however we currently only need this for short-term maintenance/migration purposes.

 ## Still TBD